 In all reality, spending time trying to improve in your areas of weakness is not how the professional world operates.

 Part of the thought process behind the team-based approach at Consolidated Planning is that each one of us has the thing we’re great at, and other areas that we are honestly just lousy at.
 And that’s ok.
-Rather than dwelling on these areas, we’re going to help you find the time and resources to lean into your unique abilities.
+Rather than dwelling on these areas, we’re going to help you find the time and resources to lean into these areas.

-In your journey of discovering if being a financial advisor is the best fit for you, you should spend the time to understand what your unique ability is, and isn’t, and if that aligns with what it takes to build a financial planning practice.
+In your journey of discovering if being a financial advisor is the best fit for your career, you should spend the time to understand what you’re uniquely gifted at and if that aligns with what it takes to build a financial planning practice.

 A Unique Ability, by definition, is the essence of what you love to do and do best.
 This ability is something that comes rather naturally to you, brings you joy and energy, and is likely obvious to those around you.

-Think of a figure like Michael Jordan, for example.
+Think of Michael Jordan, for example.
 Regardless if you’re into basketball or not, you likely know this name and know that he is considered “the greatest basketball player of all time.”

 We’re willing to bet that basketball has always been something MJ shined at and that part of the reason for that is the joy and energy it brought him, and vice versa.